 Ronald McDonald House Charities, Inc. (RMHC Global), a separately registered nonprofit organization, ensures delivery of the mission across the globe.
 As a center of excellence, RMHC Global builds and sustains a robust infrastructure of support to the network of Chapters, including operations, licensing and compliance, finance, risk management, communications, marketing and development.
-Prior to January 1, 2021, RMHC NC received 75% of net revenues from all national fundraising efforts facilitated by RMHC Global, as defined by the license agreement.
-Beginning in January 2021, the Organization began receiving 75% of net revenues from all national fundraising efforts facilitated by RMHC Global, as defined by the license agreement.
-During the years ended December 31, 2021 and 2020, the Organization received from RMHC NC \$201,824 and \$265,000, and from RMHC Global \$185,264 and \$40,000, respectively, from these revenue streams.
-Grants Receivable, net due from RMHC Global at December 31, 2021 and 2020, were \$34,229 and \$-0-, respectively.
+The Organization receives 75% of net revenues from all national fundraising efforts facilitated by RMHC Global, as defined by the license agreement.
+During the years ended December 31, 2022 and 2021, the Organization received from RMHC NC \$-0- and \$201,824, and from RMHC Global \$153,960 and \$185,264, respectively, from these revenue streams.
+Grants Receivable, net due from RMHC Global at December 31, 2022 and 2021, were \$27,023 and \$34,229, respectively.